 Local imperfections for individual members are accounted for in member resistance calculations.

 Elastic analysis of rigid frames is usually carried out using one of the many commercial software packages now available.
-The software will calculate the moments and forces based on its un-deflected shape, ignoring any second-order effects due to sway.
+In a first-order analysis, the software will calculate the moments and forces based on its un-deflected shape, ignoring any second-order effects due to sway.

 Moment resisting connections are used in multi-storey continuous framed buildings.
 Typically, connections are full depth end-plate connections and extended end-plate connections.
-The most commonly used moment resisting connections are those which are bolted end-plate beam-to-column connections; these are shown in the figures below.
+The most commonly used moment resisting connections are bolted end-plate beam-to-column connections; these are shown in the figures below.

 Choice of connection type is almost always based on economic considerations where the connections are based on simplicity, duplication and ease of fabrication.

-Welded instead of bolted beam-to-column connections can also be used.
+Instead of bolted beam-to-column connections, welded connections can also be used.
 These connections can provide full moment continuity but are expensive to produce.
 Where welded beam-to-column connections are specified they should be fabricated in the workshop.
 Welded connections are also used for the construction of buildings in seismic areas.

 For multi-storey un-braced frames, rotational stiffness is fundamental to the determination of frame stability.
 The designer must either evaluate connection stiffness (in accordance with BS EN 1993-1-8) and account for this in the frame design and assessment of frame stability or, if rigid joints have been assumed in the frame analysis, ensure that the connection design matches this assumption.